-I’m an assistant professor of archives and digital curation at the College of Information Studies (iSchool), affiliate assistant professor in the Department of Anthropology, and co-director of Museum Scholarship and Material Culture program at the University of Maryland, College Park.
+I’m an associate professor at the University of Michigan School of Information.
 My research focuses on anthropological archives and the digitization of ethnographic records in historical collections.
-I have been a research associate at the Smithsonian’s National Anthropological Archives since 2014 and currently Chair of the Native American Archives Section of the Society of American Archivists.
+I have been a research associate at the Smithsonian’s National Anthropological Archives since 2014 and currently serves on the Council of the Society of American Archivists.

 My research engages anthropological records and collections in various ways.
 In 2016, I received an Early Career grant from the U.S. Institute of Museum and Library Services (IMLS) for my research, Valuing Our Scans: Understanding the Impacts of Digitized Native American Ethnographic Archives, to study and develop strategies to assess the impact of access to, and use of, digitized ethnographic archives for academic and Native American researchers.
 The pilot study for this project received funding support from the 2013 University of Maryland -Smithsonian seed grant program.

 I also continue to pursue my dissertation research that examines ‘virtual reunification’ as a strategy to provide integrated access to dispersed ethnographic archival images online.
 Through a Wenner-Gren Foundation for Anthropological Research grant, I co-organized a 2-day workshop, Revitalizing the Council for the Preservation of Anthropological Records (CoPAR) for the Digital Age in 2016.
 I am currently leading the effort to re-envision CoPAR to serve the needs of anthropologists and archivists to preserve ethnographic records and field research data as these become increasingly digitized and/or born-digital.